 - My strategy to prevent the filling from squeezing out implicates making a "wall" with the whipped cream around the cakes first and then add the cherry filling towards the center.
 Also, removing the dome shape helped the filling stay in place instead of sliding on the sides.

-Storage tips
+❗️ Storage tips

 This cake stores pretty well in the fridge for a few days.

-The cherry filling will soak some more into the cake and the whipped cream tends to liquify a little bit as it rests, but it actually make the cake super moist and prevents it from drying out.
+The cherry filling will soak some more into the cake and the whipped cream tends to liquify a little bit as it rests, but it actually makes the cake super moist and prevents it from drying out.
 Cover it well when storing and try to eat within a few days.
 We LOVED the leftovers!

-Trouble shooting
+✅ Trouble shooting

-- The whipped cream is squeezing out of the layers: this might happen if the cream isn't solid enough to hold on the weight of the cake.
+- The whipped cream is squeezing out of the layers: this might happen if the cream isn't solid enough to hold on to the weight of the cake.
 Don't panic!
 If this happens, simply use a butter knife or a large frosting spatula and spread the whipped cream all around the cake, just the same way that you would spread regular frosting around a cake.
 You can check on the internet, there are many black forest cakes made that way!

 - My cherry filling is not thick enough: this might be because you didn't simmer the mixture long enough.
 In that case, add another 1 tablespoon cornstarch + 1 tablespoon of water to a mug, whisk and then pour over the simmering cherry filling and see if this helps.

 Yes absolutely!
 It freezes very well for up to 3-4 months.
-I recommend to pre-slice individual portions and store them in separate containers so you can grab and go one yummy treat at the time.
+I recommend to pre-slice individual portions and store them in separate containers so you can grab and go one yummy treat at a time.

 I haven’t tried it, so I am not sure how it would turn out, but I think you could use fresh fruits when they are in season.
 Pit them and slice them in half and cook them as directed.
 I would recommend to add a little more water so it gets saucy while they cook.
 You can check my video for a rough idea of the texture you are looking for.